TeamHypersomnia/Hypersomnia/README.md

 - Mouse4 - quickly throw a Flashbang.
 - Mouse5 - quickly throw a PED grenade (destroys Personal Electricity).
 - Q - quickly switch to the most recently drawn weapon - or any other at your disposal.
 Can fail if you have no space in your inventory for the currently held weapon!
 - 0, 1, 2, ..., 9 - choose weapons from the hotbar.
-Usually, 0 has the bomb or the armor.
 - TAB - match statistics, e.g. the players and their scores.
-- F8 - admininistration panel for your server.
+- F8 - admininistration panel for your server where you can change maps or restart the match.
 - Tilde (~) - release the mouse cursor to let you interact with GUI.
 You probably won't use it often, but it's useful if you want to drop a specific item from your inventory - simply press the right mouse button whilst dragging it.
 Pressing the tilde again puts you back into the game and lets you regain control over the crosshair.
 - LMB:
   - Use the item in your right hand, so: